bobabuba/CodeBlues-RoboCares_SCDFXIBM/README.md

 As Singapore pushes to be a smart nation, SCDF can better harness the power of technology to respond more effectively to emergencies (e.g. cardiac arrests, falls, unattended cooking fires etc.).
 Moreover, SCDF can leverage on enhancing and streamlining the process for mobilising CFRs for early intervention.
 These improvements will greatly enhance SCDF's capabilities to save lives.

 ### Idea: ROBOCARES
 There is a crucial need for the ability to detect incidents in homes, especially for vulnerable populations.
 ROBOCARES is a home monitoring system, developed with IBM Cloud and Watson Services.
-Our system allow for better understanding and prompt alert at the onset of incidents which require emergency response.
+Our system allows for better understanding and prompt alert at the onset of incidents which require emergency response.
 This in turn enhances the process of mobilising CFRs for effective early intervention.

 ## Pitch Video
 [![Watch the video](pitch-video.png)](https://youtu.be/LS9eNe_yfI4)